-Thomas Jefferson, that American President who was also a connoisseur of good food, had a dinner at the White House in 1802 and served potatoes served in the ‘French manner.’
+Thomas Jefferson, that American President who was also a connoisseur of good food, had dinner at the White House in 1802 and served potatoes in the ‘French manner.’
 This meant cutting potatoes into thin slices and shallow frying them.
 This is the recipe that has survived and has been preserved in Mary Randolph’s book, The Virginia House-Wife, from 1824.
 As per this recipe, the fries were probably not the long thin strips as we know them today but thin rounds of potatoes.

 Jefferson called his French fries ‘pommes de terre frites à cru en petites tranches’ which is an elaborate description rather than a name of a dish, meaning ‘potatoes deep-fried while raw, in small cuttings.’
 Again, why choose the name ‘pommes’ instead of ‘patate’ which means ‘potato’ in French?
-There is no answer for that.
+There is no answer to that.

 Still, French fries only became popular in the 1900s.
 Perhaps the general public was not enamored by the dish as their president was.
 It was first called ‘French fried potatoes’ before the name was shortened to ‘French frieds’ or ‘French fries.’

 During a brief period of history, French fries were also known by the name freedom fries in the United States.
 This only happened for a handful of years and it seems that most of the population was not on board with this idea since the name French fries was back in use quickly enough.